adampresley/cf-basis-timezoneUtils-plugin/README.md

 Once copied reload your application and Basis will pick it up automatically and register it as a new application variable object called *timezoneUtils*.

+Basis is a ColdFusion MVC framework, which can be found at https://github.com/adampresley/cf-basis.

 Example:

     <!--- Get the current time, then display what the date/time is in Shanghai --->